Filter using Matching Expressions.

 The filter matched.
 Events are processed if the filter does match.

-Some alert types require a filter (string match); for some, it is optional (parallel calls), and some may use multiple ones.
-Particularly, the "ratio"-based alert can be used to compute ASR so that it initially filters successful call-start events and failing call-attempt events and then computes the percentage of the call-start subset.
+All essential alert types offer the possibility to specify a filter.
+An empty filter lets everything pass.
+Some alert types may use multiple ones: Particularly, the "ratio"-based alert can be used to compute ASR so that it initially filters successful call-start events plus failing call-attempt events and then computes the percentage of the call-start subset determined using the next filter.

 attrs.type="call-end"